abhishekkumar269/web-scraping-portfolio/AccuWeather/README.md

 ---

 ## ⚙️ Features
-    - Scrapes live NSE stock data.
+    - Scrapes real-time data from the target website.
-    - Stores data in **CSV/JSON** for easy analysis.
+    - Exports structured results in **CSV/JSON** format.
-    - Generates logs for tracking scraping activity.
+    - Includes detailed logging for transparency and debugging.
-    - Lightweight and easy to run.
+    - Lightweight and simple to configure.
-    - Includes a **requirements.txt** for quick setup.
+    - Ready to automate with cron jobs or schedulers.

 ---